salchyy/macro-key-spam/README.md

 Settings

-    keytohold: The key that, when held down, activates the macro.
+    keytostart: The key that, when pressed, toggles the macro on or off.
     keytospam: The key that will be spammed when the macro is active.
     macrodelay: The delay (in milliseconds) between each key spam action.